-The LETZ System (loop excision of the transformation zone) is used to excise cervical intraepithelial neoplasia (CIN) and other lower genital tract lesions related to human papilloma virus (HPV) infections.
+The LETZ System (loop excision of the transformation zone) is used to excise pre-cancerous cervical intraepithelial neoplasia (CIN) and other lower genital tract lesions related to human papilloma virus (HPV) infections.
 The electrosurgery procedure with hemostasis has become the standard of care for HPV cervical infection treatment, replacing cold knife scalpel, laser and cryotherapy procedural approaches because it is economical, safe, effective, quick and easy to perform, has fewer potential side effects and requires little physician training.
 A major incentive for performing the LETZ procedure is that it may be performed using local anesthetic in a physician's office, eliminating the time and expense of hospital or surgical center admittance.
-Most importantly clinically, in contrast to laser (tissue ablation) and cryotherapy (freezing of tissue), LETZ provides a fine tissue specimen for pathological assessment.
+Most importantly clinically, in contrast to laser (tissue ablation) and cryotherapy (freezing of tissue), LETZ provides a fine tissue specimen for pathological assessment and confirmation of diseased tissue removal.

 UTMD's LETZ System includes disposable electrodes, the FINESSE® electrosurgical generators and other miscellaneous components.
-The UtahLoop® disposable loop electrode, used to excise the tissue specimen, is a pencil like tube with a thin tungsten wire loop attached.
-The loop is available in varying sizes and includes a Safe T Gauge® that can be positioned so the physician can accurately monitor and control the amount of tissue being excised.
+The UtahLoop® disposable loop electrode, used to excise the tissue specimen, is a pencil-like tube with a thin tungsten wire loop attached.
+The loop is available in varying sizes and includes a Safe-T-Gauge® that can be positioned so the physician can accurately monitor and control the amount of tissue being excised.
 Excising too much tissue can compromise fertility and result in premature birth.
 Excising too little tissue can result in failure to remove the precancerous tissue.
 UTMD continues to augment its specialty electrodes.
-For example, the Company markets a unique conization electrode for deep endocervical disease called C-LETZ®, designed by UTMD to limit the removal of healthy tissue margins that might compromise adequate cervical function.
+For example, the Company markets a unique conization electrode for deep endocervical disease called C-LETZ®, designed by UTMD to limit the removal of healthy tissue that might compromise adequate cervical function.
 UTMD introduced the patented DXTender® electrode attachment that prevents interference with the colposcope during LETZ.
 UTMD also will continue to provide other components to augment the use of its market-leading specialty electrodes with other manufacturers' electrosurgical generators.

-After more than 20 years on the market, UTMD completed a significant redesign, and achieved certification to current EN 60601 international safety standards, for a FINESSE+ electrosurgical generator.
-The FINESSE+ design includes dispersive pad contact monitoring for improved patient safety, improved circuitry for computer controlled-output that provides a precise tissue specimen for histopathology, a more efficient output stage resulting in less heat generation and longer electronic component life, an update to electronic components which reduces the number of required components and increases service life, and an easy change internal filter for integral smoke evacuation, a unique feature of FINESSE.
+The FINESSE+ electrosurgical generator design includes dispersive pad contact monitoring for patient safety, specialized circuitry for computer-controlled output that provides a precise tissue specimen for histopathology, an efficient output stage resulting in minimal heat generation and long electronic component life, an electronic components design which reduces the number of required components and allows a long service life, and an easy change internal filter for integral smoke evacuation, a unique feature of FINESSE.